Technology’s making it easier to overspend, and it’s stressing people out, particularly during the holiday season.

 Tips to stop overspending this holiday season

-It’s easy to get swept up in the hustle of the holiday season and spend more than you intend.
+It’s easy to get swept up in the rush of the holiday season and spend more than you intend.
 But with a little effort, it’s possible to keep your spending in check.
 Here’s some advice to help you stick to your budget this year, so you can enjoy the holidays instead of getting stressed out by them.

 Make a plan